Introduction

 print(node["name"])

-print(node.get("name", "N/A"))
+print(node.get("name", "N/A"))-

 The

-property provides access to the node’s element ID
+element_idproperty provides access to the node’s element ID

-eg.4:97b72e9c-ae4d-427c-96ff-8858ecf16f88:0
+eg.4:97b72e9c-ae4d-427c-96ff-8858ecf16f88:0 -

 The

-property is a frozenset containing an array of labels attributed to the Node
+labelsproperty is a frozenset containing an array of labels attributed to the Node

-eg.['Person', 'Actor']
+eg.['Person', 'Actor'] -

 The

-method provides access to the node’s properties as an iterable of all name-value pairs.
+items()method provides access to the node’s properties as an iterable of all name-value pairs.

-eg.{name: 'Tom Hanks', tmdbId: '31' }
+eg.{name: 'Tom Hanks', tmdbId: '31'} -

 A single property can be retrieved by either using

-method also allows you to define a default property if none exists.
+[]brackets or using theget()method.
+Theget()method also allows you to define a default property if none exists.

 Relationships

-Relationships are returned as a Relationship
+Relationships are returned as a Relationship object.

 acted_in = record["actedIn"]